TonyKennah/PluckierOdds/README.md

    - `YYYY-MM-DD-ODDS.data`

-   This file will contain horses from numerous markets that were specified in the code ("GB", "IE", "ZA", "FR", "AE", and "US").
+   This file will contain horses from numerous markets that were specified in the code ("GB", "IE", "ZA", "FR", "AE").
 The names are listed with the current odds from the win-only market, separated by a `#`:

         Emilys Choice#11.5
         Montauk Memoirs#2.08